 Conclusion: Protecting Indoor Air Quality from Microplastics

 Microplastics in home air pose a significant threat to indoor air quality and human health.
-By understanding the sources of microplastics, utilizing appropriate detection methods, and implementing effective mitigation strategies, homeowners and professionals can reduce exposure and protect their health.
+By understanding the sources of microplastics in home air, utilizing appropriate detection methods, and implementing effective mitigation strategies, homeowners and professionals can reduce exposure and protect their health.
 Understanding Sources And Detection Methods For Microplastics In Home Air is key to success in this area.

 JV de Castro is the Chief Technology Officer at Saniservice, where he leads innovation in indoor environmental sciences, IT infrastructure, and digital transformation.
 With over 20 years of experience spanning architecture, building science, technology management, digital media architecture, and consultancy, he has helped organizations optimize operations through smart solutions and forward-thinking strategies.
 JV holds a Degree in Architecture, a Masters of Research in Anthropology, an MBA in Digital Communication & Media, along with certifications in mold, building sciences and advanced networking.
 Passionate about combining technology, health, and sustainability, he continues to drive initiatives that bridge science, IT, and business impact.